jsbots/AutoFish/README.md

    - Yes: Turn off **Auto Loot** in the game, set **UI scale** in the game to default, turn on **Open loot window at mouse** in the game.
    - No: Turn on **Auto Loot** in the game.
 3. Assign your 'fishing' and 'lures' keys in the game and write them in the respective sections in the UI of the bot.
-4. Find a place to fish and set your **Fishing Zone** by pressing "Set Fishing Zone" button (Carefully read [Fishing zone](#fishing-zone-dart) section).
-Avoid any red/blue colors in the Fishing zone except the red/blue feather of the bobber.
-Take into account mobs lurking below in the water, their red names might break the bot (you can turn off all the names in the game) (Carefully read [Threshold](#threshold-red_circle) section).
+4. Find a place to fish and set your **Fishing Zone** by pressing "Set Fishing Zone" button.
+Resize and reposition **Fishing Zone** so that there's no reddish/bluish (depends on what switch you chose) elements in the that zone.
+Remember, **Fishing Zone** is an overlay window, so the colors of your character and UI will be recognized by the bot too.
 5. Press Start button and don't use your mouse and keyboard (use the bot on VM if you need it to work in the background).

-*After you pressed Start a lot of things might happen instead of the bot working properly, so before telling me in discord how frustrated you are :upside_down_face:, read [Fishing zone](#fishing-zone-dart) and [Threshold](#threshold-red_circle) and also Hints and issues section to solve 99% of the possible issues.*
+*After you pressed Start a lot of things might happen instead of the bot working properly, so before telling me in discord how frustrated you are :upside_down_face:, read [Fishing zone](#fishing-zone-dart) and [Threshold](#threshold-red_circle) and also Hints and Issues section to solve 99% of the possible issues.*

 6. To stop the bot press your stop key (default: space).

-### Hints and issues
+### Hints and Issues

 - Initially the bot will make a preliminary check for red/blue colors before casting, if it finds any, it will stop working: change your **Fizhing Zone** or increase Threshold or change the place.
 - If the bot clicks too early, first try from the 1st person view, if that didn't help, increase either **Bobber Sensitivity** (especially if it's Dragonflight) or **Bobber Density** (especially if it's not Dragonflight) values (You can find them in the **Advanced Settings**).